typedb/typedb/docs/pages/overview/5-ideology.md

 ## Summary

-In this article, we have presented the reasons why we believe GRAKN.AI is simple to use and easy to maintain when compared to traditional schema languages and tools in the RDF/OWL world, which include:
+In this article, we have presented the reasons why we believe GRAKN.AI is simple to use and easy to maintain when compared to traditional ontology languages and tools in the RDF/OWL world, which include:

 * simple and intuitive schema and query language
 * smaller set of higher level modelling constructs